LeoTHPS/AbstractionLayer/README.md

 ### Abstraction Layer

-A header-only C++20 library targetting Linux and Windows for generic tasks.
+A header-only C++20 library targeting Linux and Windows for generic tasks.

 <hr />